Contact Us

 Pre-operative assessment clinic

-Modern surgery is less invasive which means it does very little damage to the muscles and ligaments, resulting in better, faster healing.
-Most patients get good relief from sciatica after surgery.
-Many people also find their back pain is improved, however, some may continue to have back symptoms.
+Modern surgical techniques are less invasive, which in turn means less trauma to the muscles and ligaments surrounding the area.
+This results in better, faster healing.
+Most patients get good relief after surgery, and find their pain is improved.

 When your surgery is completed, you will be moved to the recovery room where you will be observed and monitored by a nurse until you awake from the anaesthesia.
 You will then be transferred to a ward where the ward team will work closely with you to aid your recovery.

-- You will have a drip for intravenous fluids through a vein into your arm or hand which will continue for a number of hours after your surgery.
+- You will have a drip for intravenous fluids through a vein into your arm or hand for a few hours after your surgery.

-- You may eat when you are fully awake but we advise that you start with sips of water then a light meal.
+- When you are fully awake, you may eat and drink, starting with sips of water then a light meal.

 - You may also have a catheter inserted into your bladder to make urination easier.